 This is where we come in, the first thing you need is one of our universal coat heaters, known as the Torch Coat Heater.

 The Torch Coat Heater comes equipped with Velcro Installation kits that allow you to install your coat heater in a matter of seconds.
 All you have to do is peel and stick the pads into your coat.
 Check the easy installation instructions in our video here.

 Next pick out your favorite jacket.
 If you want a heated snowboard jacket, buy the best snowboard jacket for you.
 Want a heated suit coat?
 Go for it.
 A heated down jacket, a heated pea coat, heated anything, it’s up to you.

 For this example, we picked one of our favorite jackets.

 The Thermoball down jacket is super thin so it can be worn comfortably in warmer temperatures but with the Primaloft synthetic down insulation it is great for colder conditions and for keeping the heat in.

 One thing to keep in mind is that, yes, the installation takes seconds, but the adhesive on the pads take about 24 hours to cure, so it’s best to wait this period out.
-While waiting is the best practice, the Torch Coat Heater only weighs about 8 ounces so we attached it right away and just didn’t pull on the adhesive while it dried.
-Sometimes you can get away with this, sometimes you can’t.

 Once the pads are installed, just attach your Torch Coat Heater, turn it on and Veolia!
 Heated North Face jacket!